SkylarJakubetz1/ENC3241/proposal.md

 ➢ Quantitative dataset capturing soil moisture level, temperature, and humidity.
 Including consumption metrics (mL) over 7 weeks.

 ➢ A technical report evaluating the water efficiency of manual watering vs. an IoT system, with a percentage of how much water is saved.

 ➢ Vertical height and leaf count will be assessed between the control group and experimental group to determine the effectiveness of proper saturation.

 ➢ Submission of a research poster and oral presentation to the Office of Undergraduate Research (OUR) symposium, including experimental findings.

+Significance

+This automatic watering system is significant not only for observing plant growth but also for finding a more efficient way to monitor plant health.
+Traditional methods of tracking plant growth are more difficult when we want to observe environmental factors such as temperature, humidity, and soil moisture.
+By using sensors to monitor these factors, the technology will be able to help identify if a plant was overwatered or dehydrated.
+This project will record reliable data that will benefit home gardeners, farmers, and researchers who are interested in improving plant health.

+References

+Experts, PlantIn.
+“Overwatered vs Underwatered Plants: Signs, Fix Tips (Full Guide).”
+Overwatered Vs Underwatered Plants: Signs, Fix Tips (Full Guide), PlantIn, 24 Nov.
+2022, myplantin.com/blog/overwatered-vs-underwatered-plants.

+Lofton, Esther N. “Smart Irrigation Controllers and Their Importance in Water Conservation:
+Smart Water Living: Urban Water Use Efficiency in SoCal.”
+UC Agriculture and Natural Resources, 24 Jan.
+2025, ucanr.edu/blog/smart-water-living-urban-water-efficiency- socal/article/smart-irrigation-controllers-and-their.

+P, Kiran M. “Smart Home Gardening System Using Raspberry Pi.”
+Hackster.Io, 20 July 2017, www.hackster.io/mtechkiran/smart-home-gardening-system-using-raspberry-pi-1570a7.

+Water Solutions, Mottech.
+“The Role of IOT in Modernizing Water Supply Systems.”
+Mottech, 6 Mar.
+2025, mottech.com/news/the-role-of-iot-in-modernizing-water-supply-systems/.

+Timeline
+Dates and Tasks
+January 1, 2027- January 17, 2027
+• Research Review on Automated Watering and IoT Systems.
+• Finalize System Design

+January 18, 2027 – January 24, 2027
+• Purchase Components
+• Set up Raspberry Pi and Sensors

+January 25, 2027 – February 7, 2027
+• Program Watering Logic and Scheduling

+February 8, 2027 – March 29, 2027
+• Test System on Plants
+• Collect Soil Moisture Levels and Growth Data

+March 30, 2027 – April 10, 2027
+• Analyze Data

+April 11, 2027 – May 1, 2027 • Compile Findings
+• Write Final Report and Prepare Presentation